maulikdave-fh/impact/README.md

 #### Availability
 1. Aim for 99.9% up-time
+2. Availability and Partition Tolerance to be prioritized over consistency

 #### Performance
 1. < 2secs of web-page load-time at 95th percentile
+2. Less than 500ms response time 99p

 ### System Constraints
 1. Avoid using cloud vendor specific tools / technologies - no vendor lock-in